matplinta/ecommerce-reports-prefect/README.md

 - `previous_days` (int): Number of previous days to include in the report
 - `slack` (bool): If true, sends the report to Slack
 - `email` (bool): If true, sends the report via email
+- `sheets` (bool): If true, appends the report data to Google Sheets

 ### **refresh_apilo_token**
 Refreshes the Apilo API token and updates the corresponding Prefect Secrets.